bkrug/TI-string-buffer/README.md

 2. Read the list of files inside of the source file.
 3. Assemble "~LOAD.asm" and all of the files mentioned in the list.
 (a) If your object code is not going to be located in DSK2, edit the file list in ~LOAD.asm to reflect the correct location.
-(b) Assemble the code such that the object code has an extension of .O but is otherwise named the same as the source.
+(b) Assemble the code such that the object code has an extension of .obj but is otherwise named the same as the source.
 4. Select E/A menu option #3
 5. Enter ~LOAD.obj as the file to load.
 6. Enter LTEST as the program to run.